-Christopher G. Miller has served as Piedmont Environmental Council (PEC) President since January 1, 1996.
-He is an attorney with expertise in environmental and transportation policy.
-Mr. Miller is responsible for overall management and strategic planning for PEC, including the land conservation program, energy policy, land use policy, smart growth and transportation policies.
-He is a member of the Steering Committee of the Coalition for Smarter Growth and the Choose Clean Water campaign and serves on the boards of the Virginia League of Conservation Voters, the Virginia Conservation Network, the Chesapeake Crescent initiative, the Journey Through Hallowed Ground Partnership, and the Nonprofit Roundtable of Washington, D.C.
+Christopher G. Miller has served as The Piedmont Environmental Council (PEC) President since 1996.
+Mr. Miller is responsible for overall management and strategic planning for PEC, including its land conservation program, habitat restoration, rural economics, energy policy, land use policy, smart growth and transportation policies.
+He is a founding member of the Coalition for Smarter Growth and and a founding Co-Chair and Steering Committee member of theChoose Clean Water Coalition.
+Mr. Miller also serves on the boards of the Virginia League of Conservation Voters, the Virginia Conservation Network, the Chesapeake Conservation Partnership, and the Journey Through Hallowed Ground Partnership.
+He also is a member of the Land Trust Alliance Leadership Council.

 In 2004, Mr. Miller received the Virginia Conservation Network's Blue Ridge Award for outstanding conservation leadership in the Piedmont.
 He also received, on behalf of PEC, the Quarter Century of Service Award from the Partners for Livable Communities.

 He earned his J.D. from the University of Michigan Law School and B.A. with honors in Environmental Studies from Williams College.

 Chris Miller is married to Catherine Anthony and has two daughters, Caroline and Claire.
 In his spare time, Chris enjoys watching and coaching basketball.